-The Transfer Agent and Registrar for the Fund is also State Street Bank International GmbH, Luxembourg branch.
-The duties of the Registrar and Transfer Agent include executing applications and orders for the subscription, conversion, redemption and transfer of units.
+The Transfer Agent and Registrar for the Fund is European Fund Administration S.A., which has its registered office at 2, rue d'Alsace, L-1017.
+The Registrar and Transfer Agent is a public limited company (société anonyme).
+The duties of the Registrar and Transfer Agent comprise executing applications and orders for the subscription, conversion, redemption and transfer of units as well as managing the register of units.